 For those that don’t know, it runs on the O2 network just like other virtual networks such as Tesco Mobile.
 However, it has exactly the same signal quality, data speeds and coverage as O2 .
 The only difference is that Giffgaff’s community-driven concept allows it to keep its costs down while still providing a superior service.
 It only employs 16 people but is already exceeding its targets.
 Giffgaff has a strong ethics policy and gives away part of its profits to charities.

 - Joining Giffgaff

 - PAYG Pricing

 - Community and support

-Welcome to our new Ultimate Giffgaff Review.
+Welcome to our new Ultimate Giffgaff Review updated for 2017.
 This massive 4,400 word article aims to be the most comprehensive and fair review of the complete Giffgaff experience.
 We first reviewed the network back in 2010 and have been testing it ever since so have had a chance to see first hand pretty much every aspect of the network.

-For those who are curious, we still have an online copy of our original review from two years ago for your reference, but be warned that some aspects are now out of date.
+For those who are curious, we still have an online copy of our original review from 2012 for your reference, but be warned that some aspects are now out of date.

 Like many others, we first heard about Giffgaff some time before actually trying it out.
 For some reason, the hassle of ordering a SIM and paying to top it up didn’t seem to be worth it even though it seemed to be a good money-saving proposition.
 At the time, there was very little information about Giffgaff online and very few reviews and user opinions.
 We were concerned that, after getting everything set up and moving our mobile number over, it would turn out to be too good to be true or even run out of money and shut down.